 14 Indian Recipes for Kids: Easy, Kid Friendly Meal IdeasThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 When I was growing up, our family ate Indian food nearly every day of the week!
 It was part of our culture, and I loved the flavors and spices.
 These are my favorite Indian recipes for kids that have become my go-to recipes for my own kids now that I’m in charge of meal time!
 They are big on flavor, high in nutrients, and yet simple and kid-friendly!